mcmeeking/www.mcmk.in/content/docs/CV/index.md

 *Jigsaw Systems Ltd — Professional Services Engineer*

-Site work; installing and configuring hardware and applications for customers of Jigsaw24, and providing technical advice and assistance for both external and internal projects.
+Site work; primarily project work with some support.
+Installing and configuring hardware and applications for customers of Jigsaw24, and providing technical advice and assistance for both external and internal jobs.
+Work with a *vast* array of technologies including Ubuntu, CentOS, macOS, Windows Server, Azure, AWS, Jamf, Intune, Cisco, Sonicwall, and more.
+Regularly develop admin and management workflows for mid-sized estates (500-2,000 client machines), and often work with large (2,000-10,000+ client) sites.

-- Install and configure servers, workstations, NAS arrays, mobile devices, etc.
+- Install, support, and configure servers, workstations, NAS arrays, mobile devices, etc.
 - Technical design and scoping of upcoming projects, and liaising with customers
 - Compiling documentation on installations and upgrades for use by the service desk
+- Developing automation workflows for onboarding, configuration, management/monitoring, and general admin

 <span class="cv-date">Aug 2017 – Jul 2018</span>

 *Jigsaw Systems Ltd — Technical Support Supervisor*

 Lead member of the 1st line support team providing technical oversight and an escalation point to team members.
+Provided support for the entire range of Jigsaw24's product catalogue, ranging from iPhones/iPads, to pro-audio solutions from AVID, pro-video solutions from BlackMagic, and networking, attached storage, and client machines for SMB's, enterprise, and consumer customers alike.

 - Training and documentation development
 - Workflow design, optimisation, and deployment through company CRM ([Salesforce](http://www.salesforce.com/))
 - Direct escalation point for complex, or high-priority issues
+- Escalation point for troubleshooting of hardware/software issues

 <span class="cv-date">Apr 2015 – Aug 2017</span>